ricsanfre/pi-cluster/docs/_docs/argocd.md

   - `source.repoURL` is the URL of the Git Repository
   - `sourcepath` is the path within the Git repository where the application is located
   - `source.targetRevision` is the Git tag, branch or commit to track
+  - `syncPolicy.automated` are [ArgoCD auto-sync policies](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/), to automatically keep in synch application manifest files in the cluster, delete old resources (`prune` option) and launch sych when changes are made to the cluster (`selfHeal` option)

 - Helm Chart Applications in ArgoCD